Ha-L0/Ha-L0.github.io/_posts/2022-10-31-[H4]-PG-VULNHUB-inclusiveness.md

     }
 }
 ```
-Program checks if the current user is `tom`. if this is the case the pogram allows to execute commands with root privileges.
+Program checks if the current user is `tom`. if this is the case the pogram allows to execute commands with `root` privileges.
 As we are `www-data` data we first need to be `tom` or make the program believe we are `tom`.
-The program just performs a `whoami` and reads the response.
+The program just performs a `whoami` command and reads the response.
-> As the program does not execute `whoami` from its absolute path,  we just can create a program which prints `tom`, call it `whoami` and adding the folder where it is stored (e.g. `tmp`) in front of the `$PATH` variable.
+> As the program does not execute `whoami` from its absolute path,  we can create a program which prints `tom`, call it `whoami` and adding the folder where it is stored (e.g. `tmp`) in front of the `$PATH` variable.
 {: .prompt-tip }

 ### create the fake `whoami`